Monday, August 31, 1987

 About the Song:

 Prior to “The One I Love,” R.E.M. had only charted on the Billboard Hot 100 with three minor hits.
-They developed a very “identifiable, special sound” PW with “Byrds-type guitars and rhythm section” PW with those earlier songs, but “The One I Love” is more of a tribute to Neil Young with its “guitar-sound-combined-with-this-drum-sound.”
-PW
+They developed a very “identifiable, special sound” PW with “Byrds-type guitars and rhythm section” PW with those earlier songs, but here “the guitar sound is full and surprisingly loud.”
+BC “The One I Love” is more of a tribute to Neil Young PW with its “feverish, amped-up electric guitar-bass-drum arrangement.”
+SS “T

 Because of its refrain, “This one goes out to the one I love,” this song has become popular for loved ones to dedicate to each other on the radio.
-WK However, this is a misinterpretation of the song which contains lyrics which contradict the idea of love and “suggest a darker, more manipulative theme” WK as demonstrated with lyrics such as “a simple prop to occupy my time.”
+WK However, this “intense, driving rock ballad…takes a decidedly dark look at love.”
+SS It contains lyrics which “suggest a…more manipulative theme” WK as demonstrated by lines like “a simple prop to occupy my time.”
 Lead singer Michael Stipe said, “It’s very clear that it’s about using people over and over again.”
 WK He initially thought the song was too brutal to record.
-SF
+SF Bassist Mike Mills said, “It was strange to see couples mooning into each other’s eyes when we were playing this spiteful number.”
+SS

 Critic Paul Williams says the song is “absolutely drenched in…the sounds and colors and textures of dissatisfied longing.”
 PW He says the lyrics reveal “the songer or persona’s discomfort with himself” PW as he rages “regarding his own inability to love; on some further level he is also expressing and despairing at his inability to really rage.”
 PW It “feels and sounds like a love song even as the content of words and vocal try to make clear that it isn’t.”
 PW